BruceEckel/IntroToEffectOrientedProgramming/Operating System.md

 ## The Model

-To achieve this magical behavior, we need to change some things about how programs work:
+To achieve this magical behavior, we must change program creation:

-1. Each operation must keep track of anything they do that touches the environment.
-This is necessary to allow the magical "operating system" to keep track of the influence of that operation so it can take it into account when running the program.
-2. An operation must communicate all details of environmental effects to other operations, so the "operating environment" can coordinate that operation with other operations as well as manage concurrency.
+1. Each operation keeps track of anything it does that touches the environment.
+An operation must communicate all details of environmental effects to other operations, so the "operating environment" can coordinate that operation with other operations as well as manage concurrency.
-3. Operations must be represented as "runnable elements."
+2. Operations must be represented as "runnable elements."
 This gives the "operating environment" the flexibility to decide when and how to execute those operations.